elatov/elatov.github.io/_posts/2020-06-15-trying-out-some-security-tools-for-kubernetes.md

 > | ghsa/       | -                | GitHub Advisory Database        | https://github.com/advisories/                      |
 >

 I thought it was pretty useful.
-They also have examples of how to use it in your CI system, the process is described in [Continuous Integration (CI)](Continuous Integration (CI)), you basically run something along the lines of this:
+They also have examples of how to use it in your CI system, the process is described in [Continuous Integration (CI)](https://aquasecurity.github.io/trivy/latest/advanced/integrations/, you basically run something along the lines of this:

 ```bash
 ./trivy --exit-code 0 --severity HIGH --no-progress trivy-ci-test:${COMMIT}